FairozAhmadSheikh/NeuroPalette/readme.md

 Generate a stylized output image using PyTorch & VGG19

 Modern Bootstrap-based UI

-Responsive layout and image previews
+Responsive layout and image previews (Making it adjust for different screensizes)

 Built with ❤️ by Fairoz Ahmad Sheikh